Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Methodology

 \subsection{Pre-trained LM as Backbone}

 We perform a thorough literature review and found open source models used in this domain in works such as \citet{wang2022laser}.
 We find BERT\cite{devlin2018bert}, RoBERTa\cite{liu2019roberta}, LayoutLM\cite{xu2020layoutlm}, LayoutLMv2\cite{Xu2020LayoutLMv2MP} and LayoutLMv3\cite{huang2022layoutlmv3} as models representative for this task.
-From Table \ref{tab:all_baselines} in the Appendix, we pick the strongest two baselines among these, i.e. LayoutLMv2 and LayoutLMv3. \MODEL is built upon layout aware pre-trained language models like LayoutLMv2~\citep{Xu2020LayoutLMv2MP} or LayoutLMv3~\citep{huang2022layoutlmv3}.
+From Table \ref{tab:all_baselines} in the Appendix, we pick the strongest two baselines among these, i.e. LayoutLMv2 and LayoutLMv3. \MODEL is built upon layout aware pre-trained language models such as LayoutLMv2~\citep{Xu2020LayoutLMv2MP} or LayoutLMv3~\citep{huang2022layoutlmv3}.
 These models are multi-modal transformer models which take text, visual, and layout information as input to incorporate the different interactions.
 The layout information used are the bounding box coordinates of the tokens in the document.
-The output hidden state from the language model for the $i$-th token is denoted by $h_i$ and we list all hidden states in the form of a feature matrix, $H \in \mathcal{R}^{N\times d}$, where $d$ represents the dimension of the hidden state and $N$ denotes the number of tokens in the document.
+The output hidden states from the language model is denoted in the form of a feature matrix, $H \in \mathcal{R}^{N\times d}$, where $d$ represents the dimension of the hidden state and $N$ denotes the number of tokens in the document.